CompEpigen/figeno/docs/content/describe_figure.rst

 * ``bedmethyls``: list of dictionaries with the following keys:

-  * ``file``: path to a bedmethyl file.
-This file must be bgzip-compressed and indexed with tabix.
+  * ``file``: path to a bedmethyl file, a bedgraph file, or a 3-column tsv file (see above for details about these formats).

   * ``mod``: modification, e.g. m for methylation or h for hydroxymethylation.